Post updated on 28/05/2021 — Enjoy!

 As long as you are fulfilling the main goal of the language, which is communicating, there is no need to worry about your accent.
 Speak up and let the words flow.
 You’re doing a great job!

-Now, I’d love to hear from you: which one of this pronunciation tips is your favourite?
-Do you have any other one that you’d like to share with us?
+I’d love to hear from you: which one of this pronunciation tips is your favourite?
+Do you have any other tip you’d like to share today with us?
 Post it in the comment below!